wanchichen/wanchichen.github.io/index.md

 ## About Me

-I am currently a double major in Computer Science and History at the University of Central Florida, set to graduate in May 2021.
+I received a BS in Computer Science and BA in History from the University of Central Florida in May 2021.

 I will be returning to Texas Instruments as a Software Engineer in July 2021.